An old year is gone, and a new one has arrived. That means you are 12 months closer to retirement than you were in

 It’s a tough conversation.
 But laying your financial cards on the table gives them information they may need to plan their lives.
 It also may let you get a sense of whether living with them or expecting any support from them in your old age is a possibility.

 Also, if your retirement is in peril and you are helping your adult kids financially, you’ll have to stop.
 There are other good reasons for withdrawing your support besides your money woes: Supporting adult kids can undermine their self-sufficiency.

 4. Think carefully about divorce

-This is especially true for women because they earn less and often drop in and out of the workforce for family reasons, contributing less to Social Security and retirement funds.
+This is especially true for women, because on average they earn less and often drop into and out of the workforce for family reasons, contributing less to Social Security and retirement funds.
 But divorce affects men’s finances, too.